Prodigal-Blockchain/EIP_6960/README.md

 ## Installation

-To install and use the SwifyDex core contracts in your project, follow these steps:
+To install and use the contracts in your project, follow these steps:

 1. Clone the repository: